handy-darmawan/Calcu-Task/README.md

 # Calcu-Task
-this a mini project from progate when i'm joining a DTS Kominfo event
+this a mini project from Progate when I'm participating a DTS Kominfo event.